solarwinds/solarwinds-otel-collector-releases/README.md

 See [complete docker documentation](./build/docker/README.md).

 ### Binary
-Build the binary in `cmd/solarwinds-otel-collector` with `go build .`
+Build the binary in `cmd/solarwinds-otel-collector` with `go build -tags full .`

 After successful build, `solarwinds-otel-collector` should be present in `cmd/solarwinds-otel-collector`.